Puerto Rico · duration itinerary

 - Midday~75 minCafé Manolínrestaurant

-Wander through the colorful cobblestone streets, admire the Spanish colonial architecture, and browse the unique artisan shops and boutiques.
+Wander through the colorful cobblestone streets, admire the colonial architecture, and browse the artisan shops.
+The Paseo de la Princesa offers a scenic waterfront promenade leading to the Raíces Fountain.

 Coastal Beauty and Local Flavors

 A popular urban beach known for its golden sands, clear waters, and lively atmosphere.
-It's perfect for sunbathing, swimming, and enjoying water sports.
+It's perfect for sunbathing, swimming, and people-watching.

-- Be aware of currents, especially if swimming far from shore.
+- Be aware of the currents, especially on windy days.

-- Morning~150 minMuseo de Arte de Puerto Ricomuseum
+- Morning~120 minMuseo de Arte de Puerto Ricomuseum

 - The museum café is a pleasant spot for a break.